atmoswing/atmoswing-user-manual/docs/getting-started/variables.rst

 Differentiating subsets/levels
 ------------------------------

 The level can usually be defined using different terms.
-The provided terms are interchangeables.
+The provided terms are interchangeable.

 **Pressure level**: